MuLx10/Broly/README.md

   - Gather status of PR on daily basis
   - Daily Horoscope
 - Chatbot : The above things can also be request at will
   - Meme: Broly share a meme
   - Thought of the day: Give me a tod
   - Report: Show contribution report
   - PR status: pr status
   - Horoscope: horoscope

+  ### Screenshots